propelling-coding/Void-gaming-tutorial/README.md

 If the game has EAC, go to the EAC chapter below.

-For everybody else, try to run the game with proton hotfix.
+Try to run the game with proton hotfix.
 If this doesn't work, try experimental.
 If that doesn't work, try proton-GE.
 If all of these don't work, go to the troubleshooting section below.

 # EasyAntiCheat

 For EAC, you must install the EasyAntiCheat runtime.
 This can be found on the steam store like a game, so just install it and run the EAC game (the runtime will run when needed).
+Select proton-GE (as this generally works better for EAC games) and try to run the game.
+If it doesn't run, go to the troubleshooting section.

+# Other packages